andres81/Model_of_the_Psyche/case-files/love-or-the-lack-thereof/README.md

 example is a sports club.
 The members of the club, that perform the sport, most likely are a fan of the sport and like doing it (it is possible of course to just do it, because it is "cool").
+You can identify a group also as a collection of people with the same goal, and by these people coming together, without forming an _explicit group*_, they help each other reach a common goal.
+An example is (student) actors coming together, to play, rehearse, train to become better as a professional or discuss convictions regarding the art, that acting is.

+## A solution to find like-minded people, without needing groups

+We need to talk to convey our thoughts, ideas, who we are in essence.
+Talking is more than communicating with words.
+We communicate also non-verbally (without words), vocally and non-vocally (with the voice and without respectively).
+This also shows in part our convictions: We express engagement strategies with our external world.
+In the concrete case of talking with someone else, we display the external engagement strategies to engage with other people.

+What also will happen when talking with another person, is we practice to listen.
+Often, people demand a social contract before engaging with another person, under the pretense that without a social contract, it would be merely a waste of energy to engage with one another, due to the fact that cultural values are mismatching.
+While, what really is the case often, is that without a social contract in place, one cannot demand a set of bounds to the reflections given back by the person someone talks to, in the eyes of the other.
+If you talk to a complete stranger, what you see, in the eyes of the other, is what you get: The true view of that other person of you.
+If you "protect" yourself from the true view of others of you, you prevent yourself growing.
+But also, partaking in a conversation that tells you about the other.
+Do you truly know the other if you don't know how the other truly views you?
+Only to find out, after 15 years of marriage, three children, as a woman no longer being young, he only used you for your genes, social status, and now, him being in his 40's, he gave up on you?
+Instead, if you know what he truly thinks of you, as a heterosexual female human being, you will make the right decision for a partner.

+The more you talk, also increases your talking (conversation) skills.
+The proposed solution therefore is, to have a setting, in which people can sit opposite each other, talk for 30 minutes, and choose between a set of subjects to have as input for conversations during these 30 minutes.
+This exercise can be practiced with trained professionals like training actors, (social) psychologists knowledgeable about conversation techniques and skills.
+The conversations are recorded, transcripts can be made, and these transcripts can be reviewed and be judged on effectiveness regarding listening, conveying, understanding etc.

+One such skill, is for men, to be a true "gentlemen".
+Being a "gentle man".

 ---